-There are noon-hour or before/after school activities played in the gymnasium or the field for throughout the school year.
-Most of our representative sports teams are for grades 4 & 5 and have included the following: cross-country, soccer, basketball, rugby, track, swimming and badminton.
+Sometimes, there are noon-hour or before/after school activities here at school.
+Most of our representative sports teams are for grades 4 & 5 and have included the following: cross-country, soccer, basketball, rugby, track.
 Some of the traditional school district activities of cross-country running and track will be offered to grades 3, 4 and 5.
-Jamborees or play days will be organized within the Victoria Family of schools.
+Typically, we also have many music related activities as well.

-Letters will be sent home with regard to individual activities being offered, with an explanation of the specifics of practices/games, the commitment required, student expectations and request for parental support.
+Letters will be sent home with regard to individual activities being offered, with an explanation of the specifics of practices/games, the commitment required, student expectations and request for parental support where necessary.